nickbuker/datasurveyor/README.md

 <a name="categorical-features"></a>

-### Categorical features
+## Categorical features

-#### Description
+### Description
-Categorical features encode information about category.
+The methods within `CategoricalFeatures` are intended for use with categorical data (data denoting categories).
 Surveyor expects categorical features to be stored as object (string) or integer type.
 In the example data, `state` and `platform` are categorical features.

 <a name="categorical-features-import"></a>

-#### Importing CategoricalFeatures
+### Importing CategoricalFeatures
 The categorical feature tools can be imported with the command below.
 ```python
 from surveyor import CategoricalFeatures as CF